top of page

 What is polygraph?

-A polygraph, colloquially referred to as a lie detector, is a sophisticated instrument employed to quantify and document physiological parameters, including heart rate, blood pressure, respiration, and skin conductivity.
+A polygraph, often referred to as a lie detector, is a sophisticated instrument employed to quantify and document physiological parameters, including heart rate, blood pressure, respiration, and skin conductivity.
 Its application involves administering a series of questions to an individual, with the objective of discerning potential physiological responses indicative of deception.

 At Cross Point, we employ Lafayette equipment for polygraph examinations, conducted by skilled examiners to validate statements.